-Today, livery yards can vary significantly in the services they offer, the facilities they provide, and cost.
-These differences can include the type of livery services (full, part, DIY), the quality of facilities and amenities, the availability and schedule of turnout, the feeding and grooming options, the presence of trainers or instructors, access to healthcare services, specialisation in specific riding disciplines, the social atmosphere, and the associated costs.
+Today, livery yards can vary significantly in the services they offer, the facilities they provide, and their cost.
+These differences can include the type of livery services (full, part, or DIY), the quality of facilities and amenities, the availability and schedule of turnout, the feeding and grooming options, the presence of trainers or instructors, access to healthcare services, specialisation in specific riding disciplines, the social atmosphere, and the associated costs.
+Whether you require mobile field shelters, wooden stable buildings, or other types of timber buildings, there is a livery yard to suit your needs.

-When selecting a livery yard, horse owners should carefully consider their individual needs and preferences, visit prospective yards, consult with current boarders, and thoroughly review the terms of the livery agreement to ensure a suitable fit for both horse and owner.
-Livery yards can be divided into four main categories:
+When selecting a livery yard, horse owners should carefully consider their individual needs and preferences.
+Visit prospective yards, consult with current boarders, and thoroughly review the terms of the livery agreement to ensure a suitable fit for both horse and owner.
+Here are the four main categories of livery yards:

 Full livery